 You can find the batch number on the base of the bottle.
 If you have a bottle with one of the affected batch numbers, the advice is to stop using the product and check the company’s website on what to do next.

-The recall means the company has put sales of Sylk on hold, which has caused product shortages.
+Due to the recall, the company temporarily put sales of Sylk on hold, causing product shortages.

 How long is the shortage expected to last?

-The Sylk website hasn’t published a date to resume sales yet (as of August 2023).
-You can register on their website for stock updates.
+You can register on their website for further stock updates.

 Are there any alternatives to Sylk?

 There are many different brands of vaginal moisturiser and lubricant available.
-The British Menopause Society recommends YES vaginal moisturiser as the closest match.
+The British Menopause Society recommends YES VM vaginal moisturiser as the closest match.
+YES also produces an organic, water-based lubricant.

 Is it safe to stop using Sylk suddenly?